Yasiin Bey

-He was a child actor in television films, sitcoms, and theater.
-Since the early 2000s, he has appeared in the films Something the Lord Made, Next Day Air, The Hitchhiker's Guide to the Galaxy, 16 Blocks, Be Kind Rewind, The Italian Job, The Woodsman, Bamboozled, and Brown Sugar and in television series such as Dexter and House.
+A former child actor in television films, sitcoms, and theater, Bey has appeared in the films Something the Lord Made, Next Day Air, The Hitchhiker's Guide to the Galaxy, 16 Blocks, Be Kind Rewind, The Italian Job, The Woodsman, Bamboozled, and Brown Sugar and in television series such as Dexter and House.
 He hosted Def Poetry Jam from 2002 to 2007.

-Bey has been vocal on several social and political causes, including police brutality, American exceptionalism, and the status of African Americans.

 Early life

 Yasiin Bey was born Dante Terrell Smith on December 11, 1973, in Brooklyn, New York City, the son of Sheron Smith and Abdulrahman Smith.
 The eldest of 12 children and step-children, he was raised by his mother in Brooklyn, while his father lived in New Jersey.

 His father was initially a member of the Nation of Islam and later followed Imam Warith Deen Mohammed, who merged into the mainstream Sunni Islam from the Nation of Islam.
 Bey was not exposed to Islam until the age of 13.
 He is close friends with fellow Muslim hip-hop artists Ali Shaheed Muhammad and Q-Tip.

-Bey attended middle school at Philippa Schuyler Middle School in Bushwick, Brooklyn, where developed his love for acting.
+Bey attended middle school at Philippa Schuyler Middle School in Bushwick, Brooklyn, where he developed his love for acting.
 After returning from filming You Take the Kids in Los Angeles, and getting into a relationship with an older girl, Bey dropped out of high school during sophomore year.
-Growing up in New York City, during the crack epidemic of the 1980s and early 1990s, he has spoken about witnessing widespread instances of gang violence, theft, and poverty in society, which he largely avoided by working on plays, Off-Off-Broadway and arts programs.
+Growing up in New York City, during the crack epidemic of the 1980s and early 1990s, he has spoken about witnessing widespread instances of gang violence, theft, and poverty, which he largely avoided by working on plays, Off-Off-Broadway and arts programs.
 In a particularly traumatic childhood experience, Bey witnessed his then five-year-old younger brother, Ilias Bey (born Denard Smith), get hit by a car.
 Ilias later adopted the alias DCQ and was described by Bey as "my first partner in hip hop".